Joan Harris: Personality

 Holloway is considered the queen bee of the office secretarial pool, with a sharp sense of office politics and protocol.
 While her conduct is generally professional, she is also apt to punish her subordinates in order to make her point.
 She believes discretion is the most important quality in a secretary and will never hesitate to remind other secretaries to safeguard their bosses' private affairs at all times.
-Despite being tolerant of flirtation, throughout all stages of her career, Halloway always insists on good work coming first, and has little tolerance for the inept.
-You can be a pretty face hunting for a husband, so long as you do good work in the interim.
+She also enforces proper deference among the secretaries for their superiors, such as sharply correcting Lois, who refers to Peggy by her given name, as "Miss Olson."
+Despite being tolerant of flirtation, throughout all stages of her career, Holloway always insists on good work coming first, and has little tolerance for the inept: "You can be a pretty face hunting for a husband, so long as you do good work in the interim."
 As shown in the third season finale, her role at Sterling Cooper (and later Sterling Cooper Draper Pryce) is made clear.
 The office is essentially unable to operate without her, as no one else knows how the office is organized, Joan also detests the idea of people coming to her defense, such as Peggy firing Joey for the sexist drawing of her.

 Joan was born on February 24, 1931.
 She is a green-eyed redhead, stands 5 feet 8 inches tall, and her New York State drivers license (as of Season 2) indicates she weighs 140 pounds.
 She lives at 42 West 12th Street, apartment 4C.
-As the show is now set in the late '60s, many commentators seized upon Joan's friendship with the apparently gay Bob Benson and pointed out that the Stonewall Inn is not far from Joan's residence.
+Many commentators seized upon Joan's friendship with the apparently gay Bob Benson and pointed out that the Stonewall Inn is not far from Joan's residence.